Mandatory training is required for drivers who want to obtain their Class 1 driver’s licence.

-Mandatory training can only be provided by an approved driving school that meets established standards.
-Approved MELT providers are:
+Mandatory training can only be provided by a registered driving school that meets established standards.
+Registered MELT providers are:

 MELT consists of a minimum 121.5 hours of training.
 Instruction consists of 40.5 hours in class, 40 hours in yard and 41 hours in cab.